More COVID-19 cases linked to Provincetown cluster

 "People can choose not to get vaccinated, they can choose to travel — that's their choice," Ken Horgan, owner of the Pilgrim House, told The Cape Cod Times.
 "But I don't have to choose to let them expose my team."

-The establishment, which offers lodging, dining and entertainment, is now verifying the vaccination status of patrons and requiring employees to take COVID-19 tests.
+The establishment, which offers lodging, dining and entertainment, is now checking the vaccination status of patrons and requiring employees to take COVID-19 tests.

 Thirty-five of the people whose COVID-19 cases have been linked to Provincetown live in Boston, and that city's officials are now asking anyone who has recently traveled to Provincetown to get tested for the virus.